Skip to content

 Welcome to Greta Hildebrand’s Fine Art Studio.

-March, 2024: Wishing all my website visitors well as we start to look forward to spring.
+May 2025 and Spring is well on its way.
 Life is divided between Ridgeway close to the shores of Lake Erie and Jordan where I find myself once a week at the Jordan Art Gallery.
 Both areas continue to present creative inspiration: shore-lines, nature parks and trails; and the rich escarpment features with its farmlands and natural forests.
-Although much of what I create now focuses on the needle felted medium, I am also challenged by other mixed media resources and calls for entry.
-A common thread, however, is the stitching through layers that add security to the fibres and fabrics, along with texture and dimension.
+A very recent trip back to New Zealand and the country of my youth where my family lives, has inspired a new series of work – see my blog spot as it progresses.

 New work which I began in early January, has now found a home at a private cottage in Algonquin Park.
 The owners of Into the Field found the subject of thistles and other native plants leading into a farm field reminiscent of their backyard.
 See blog spot for information.